amandanitta/amandanitta.github.io/essays/Phrasing-Questions-To-Get-A-Response.md

 ________________________________________________________________________________________________________
 ```
-Use of PUT vs PATCH methods in REST API real life scenarios
+Title: Use of PUT vs PATCH methods in REST API real life scenarios

+Question:
  First of all, some definitions:

  PUT is defined in Section 9.6 RFC 2616: